habuild/hassio/ether-sbfspot/README.md

 [project-stage-shield]: https://img.shields.io/badge/project%20stage-experimental-yellow.svg
 [maintenance-shield]: https://img.shields.io/maintenance/yes/2022.svg

-This [home assistant](https://www.home-assistant.io/getting-started/) add-on provides the installation, configuration, and integration for the **Bluetooth** version of [sbfspot 3.9.5](https://github.com/SBFspot/SBFspot/releases/latest).
-This version is for the OS installation method of Home assistant.
+This [home assistant](https://www.home-assistant.io/getting-started/) add-on provides a wrapper for the **Bluetooth** version of [SBFspot 3.9.5](https://github.com/SBFspot/SBFspot/releases/latest).

-This add-on installs a cron service for SPFspot uploader at 5 minutely daytime interval, [PVoutput](https://pvoutput.org/) account and API are required, it also requires an SQL database like Mariadb.
+This add-on runs a crontab service for SBFspot and SPFspotUploader at 5 minutely daytime interval.

-It also sends a MQTT message to home assistant, therefore a MQTT broker is required.
+[PVoutput](https://pvoutput.org/) account and API are required to use the upload feature.

+[Mariadb addon](https://github.com/home-assistant/addons/tree/master/mariadb) or similiar SQL database, is needed to store the data for upload to PVOutput.

+[MQTT broker](https://github.com/home-assistant/addons/tree/master/mosquitto) is needed to send MQTT messages to home Assistant.

 ## Installation